 The Chattooga Conservancy agreed with the need for the project, but was critical of numerous details of the proposal.
 We recommended the following changes: 1) Employ landscape planning science that is based on soil type, slope and aspect, to predict the potential native vegetation on each former loblolly pine stand site; 2) After cutting the loblolly plantations, regenerate the true native forest type for the Chattooga watershed, which is composed of predominantly hardwood species; and, 3) Do not build or re-construct more system roads for access (by the Forest Service’s own admission, the district already has excessive road densities), but instead manage the loblolly pine sites by either “cut-and-leave” treatments or by “benign neglect,” both of which would favor the regeneration of a native forest type.

-The Forest Service’s final decision was to implement 3,172 acres of cut/remove timber harvest; 1,587 acres of cut/leave timber harvest; 5,542 acres of site preparation and release treatments, that could include prescribed burning and herbicides; 2,833 acres of reforestation treatments, to establish 300-435 native trees per acre; 784 acres of “woodland” treatments; maintenance/reconstruction of 47.5 miles of existing Forest Service roads; and constructing 24.9 miles of temporary roads, that would be closed and obliterated after use.
+The Forest Service’s 2013 decision was to implement 3,172 acres of cut/remove timber harvest; 1,587 acres of cut/leave timber harvest; 5,542 acres of site preparation and release treatments, that could include prescribed burning and herbicides; 2,833 acres of reforestation treatments, to establish 300-435 native trees per acre; 784 acres of “woodland” treatments; maintenance/reconstruction of 47.5 miles of existing Forest Service roads; and constructing 24.9 miles of temporary roads, that would be closed and obliterated after use.
+The Forest Service’s 2018 decision added to this, such that the project now calls for cutting 6,872 acres of non-native loblolly stands; burning 4,369 acres; herbicide application on at least 5,542 acres; 57 miles of road maintenance/reconstruction; 37 miles of temporary roads; and, 8 miles of bulldozer fire lines.

 The Loblolly Pine removal project in the Andrew Pickens Ranger District will be ongoing for a number of years.
-Our comments on the Loblolly project generated some favorable changes to the Forest Service’s original proposal, and citizen oversight of the on-the-ground work is needed.
+Citizen oversight of the on-the-ground work is needed.
 Please contact the Chattooga Conservancy if you are interested in helping monitor this massive project.